|

 apostrophe referred to here is a punctuation mark in written English.

 It originated as a mark to show that something was missing.
-Confusion
+This is the simple apostrophe of omission.

 arises because one of these omissions, that of the letter "e"